-On a sunny hot day like today, what better than to take a break from the bustling city and relax in one of London's excellent parks.
-Explore everything from the picture (picnic!) perfect St James's Park to the huge 2,500 acre Richmond Park where you might forget you are even in London.
+On a sunny hot day like today, what better than to take a break and relax in one of London's lovely parks.
+Explore everything from the picture perfect St James's Park to the huge 2,500 acre Richmond Park where you might forget you are even in London.
 Here we list our top ten London parks.

 Top ten London parks

 1. Hyde Park:

 Hyde Park covers 350 acres of central London.
 Hyde Park has something for everyone, you can enjoy swimming, boating, cycling, skating or just relax in this central London oasis.
 There are pitches for team games, tennis courts, tracks for horse riding and a spectacular children’s playground.
 The park is fabulous all year, a great place for summer time picinics or enjoying the Winter Wonderland festival during the winter months. royalparks.org.uk/parks/hyde-park

 One of my personal favourite Royal parks, St. James's Park covers 57 acres and is home to a wonderful mix of flowers and birdlife (don't miss the pelicans being fed between 2.30pm and 3pm daily!).
 The bridge over the lake offers great views of Buckingham Palace at one end and the London Eye and Horse Guards Parade at the other end. royalparks.org.uk/parks/st-jamess-park

 3. Regent’s Park / Primrose Hill:

 Located in NW London, Regent’s Park is a Royal park that covers 410 acres and is home to London Zoo, the Open Air Theatre (performances end May to early September), and a boating lake.
 The view from the top of Primrose Hill is one of London’s best, with fantastic panoric views across the city. royalparks.org.uk/parks/the-regents-park

 4. Richmond Park: